Industry Advisory Board

 Technology Executive and Entrepreneur,

-Chris is an accomplished technology executive and entrepreneur, with 18+ years of experience leading, developing, financing, and buying and selling technology-based businesses.
-He currently serves as director of strategy and portfolio development at Trimble, a Silicon Valley NASDAQ-listed worldwide leader in GPS, mobile and location-based technology solutions with over $2 billion in annual revenue.
-Chris joined Trimble through the sale of his company in 2006 and has served as a founder, board director, advisor and investor to multiple startups through their formation, financing, development and acquisition.
+Chris is an accomplished technology executive and entrepreneur.
+He currently serves as VP and Managing Director for Trimble Inc., a Fortune 500 NASDAQ-listed worldwide leader in industrial technology solutions for the AEC, infrastructure, natural resources and utilities industries.
+In his role with Trimble, Chris leads strategy and development for emerging businesses, manages Trimble’s corporate venture capital program, and serves as a member of the Board for the Trimble Foundation Fund.
+Chris joined Trimble through the sale of his company in 2006, and has served as a founder, board director, advisor and investor to multiple startups through formation, financing, development and acquisition.
 Chris holds Master’s and Bachelor’s degrees in civil engineering from UCLA and Loyola Marymount University respectively, is a licensed engineer in California, and is a member of Tau Beta Pi engineering honor society.

 As a Vice President at Webcor, Phil is responsible for all sustainability and engineering efforts related to all building construction and institutional, private sector and industry innovation, research and development.
 He directs all work relating to reducing building related environmental footprints and collaboratively supports innovative, sustainable processes, systems and materials.